Up to 50% off sofas & mattresses — limited‑time deals.

 • Big, classic lounge comfort with real hosting space

-• Three cushions make shared seating feel less competitive
+• Three cushions make shared seating easier to manage

-• Easy to stretch out without pressure at the edge
+• Easy to stretch out without edge pressure

 Who it is best for:

-• Larger living rooms that can handle the footprint
+• Large living rooms that can handle the footprint

 • Couples and hosts who want true spread-out space

-• Taller users who want depth for legs and lounge angles
+• Taller users who want real depth for lounging

 Where it falls short:

-• Deep profile can encourage a lower-back slump over time
+• Deep profile can pull you into a lower-back slump

-• Value depends on whether you truly use the full scale
+• Value depends on whether you truly use the scale

 Original Lancaster Leather 3-Cushion Sofa